tjhrulz/Monstercat-Suite/README.md

 - [ ] Add top processes meter, with the ability to sort by memory, cpu, and network usage.
 - [ ] Add news RSS
 - [ ] Weather stuffs (May be hard with free weather services (yahoo) shutting down and not wanting to expose private keys for weather apps, may look into how DINAJ is doing it
-- [ ] Calender for the month meter
+- [ ] Calendar for the month meter
 - [ ] Appointments meter
 - [ ] Add blur effect to album art background toggle, since as I learned album art is not high res
 - [ ] Add monstercat logo as a background toggle option